ABOUT THE ROBOTS

 What other content, you ask?

 Well, one of the gifts Multiversity Comics gave us was NOT owning any of the material we produced for the site.
 So some of the material Mike & I made for that site has been moved over here.
-Things like my Palomar censorship articles or Shelf Bound columns on comics binding, or Mike’s Never Just Say ‘That Sucks’: A Guide to Discussing Comic Art article and primer for incoming Multiversity Comics writers.
+Things like my Palomar censorship article or Shelf Bound columns on comics binding, or Mike’s Never Just Say ‘That Sucks’: A Guide to Discussing Comic Art primer for incoming Multiversity Comics writers.